HaroldF415/dev_notes/algorithms.md

    For each subsequent element, we compare it with the elements in the sorted part of the lsit [ the left side ].

 3. Shifting:
+   If the current element is smaller than the elements in the sorted part, we shift the elements from the sorted part to the right to make space for the current element.
+The shifting is done to ensure that the current element is inserted in the correct position while maintaining the order of the sorted part.

 4. Insertion:
+   Once we have created the necessary space by shifting, we insert the current element into its correct position withing the sorted part.
+This insertion is typically done by comapring the current element with the elements in the sorted part from right to left until we find its correct position.
+When the correct position is found, we place the current element in that position.

 5. Repeat:
+   Steps 2 to 4 are repeated for each subsquent element in the unsorted part of the list until all elements are processed.